sungnga/practice/graphQL/README.md

       }
     }
     ```
-- Publish the comment to subscribers
+- Publish the new comment data to subscribers
   - In Mutation.js file:
     ```js
     createComment(parent, args, { db, pubsub }, info) {